Part 8·8.3·16 min read

 Minimum sample size: n ≥ 3 per group is an absolute minimum; n ≥ 5–6 is strongly recommended.
 With n=2, the only statistical option is treating samples as technical replicates — which is rarely justified.

-Check for outlier samples before analysis: PCA or hierarchical clustering of samples should show grouping by condition, not by sample.
-A sample that clusters with the wrong group needs investigation (possible labeling error, contamination, or poor quality).
+Check for outlier samples before analysis: or hierarchical of samples should show grouping by condition, not by sample.
+A sample that with the wrong group needs investigation (possible labeling error, contamination, or poor quality).

-Biological interpretation requires context: 500 differentially expressed genes is the start, not the answer.
-Next steps: pathway enrichment, network analysis, validation of top candidates, integration with other data types (ATAC-seq for regulatory elements, protein expression for functional confirmation).
+Biological interpretation requires context: 500 is the start, not the answer.
+Next steps: enrichment, network analysis, validation of top candidates, integration with other data types (ATAC-seq for regulatory elements, expression for functional confirmation).